Frequently Asked Questions

 Will my child receive a Hamilton Diploma?

 Yes.
-If all graduation requirements are met, students will receive a Hamilton Virtual School diploma.
+If all graduation requirements are met, students will receive a Hamilton Flex diploma.
 Students also have the opportunity to meet all Hamilton High School requirements and receive a Hamilton High School diploma.

 What if my learner needs help with their classes?

-The Virtual School computer lab will be have drop in hours available and a mentor teacher available.
+The Virtual School computer lab has drop in hours with a mentor teacher available to help.

 What if I don’t have internet or a computer?